 a.
 Partial inspiration.
 Under the influence of Rationalism it has become quite common to deny the inspiration of the Bible altogether, or to hold that only parts of it are inspired.
 Some deny the inspiration of the Old Testament, while admitting that of the New.
 Others affirm that the moral and religious teachings of Scripture are inspired, but that its historical parts contain several chronological, archaeological, and scientific mistakes.
 Still others limit the inspiration to the Sermon on the Mount.
 They who adopt such views have already lost their Bible, for the very differences of opinion are proof positive that no one can determine with any degree of certainty which parts of Scripture are, and which are not inspired.
 There is still another way in which the inspiration of Scripture is limited, namely, by assuming that the thoughts were inspired, while the choice of the words was left entirely to the wisdom of the human authors.
 But this proceeds on the very doubtful assumption that the thoughts can be separated from the words, while, as a matter of fact, accurate thought without words is impossible.

 b.
 Plenary inspiration.
 According to Scripture every part of the Bible is inspired.
-Jesus and the apostles frequently appeal to the Old Testament books as ‘scripture’ or ‘the Scriptures’ to settle a point in controversy.
+Jesus and the apostles frequently appeal to the Old Testament books as “Scripture” or “the Scriptures” to settle a point in controversy.
 To their minds such an appeal was equivalent to an appeal to God.
 It should be noted that of the books to which they appeal in this fashion, some are historical.
-The Epistle to the Hebrews repeatedly cites passages from the Old Testament as words of God or of the Holy Spirit (cf. p.
-18).
-Peter places the letters of Paul on a level with the writings of the Old Testament, II Pet.
-3:16, and Paul speaks of all Scripture as inspired, II Tim.
-3:16.
+The letter to the Hebrews repeatedly cites passages from the Old Testament as words of God or of the Holy Spirit (see section two above).
+Peter places the letters of Paul on a level with the writings of the Old Testament (2 Peter 3:16), and Paul speaks of all Scripture as inspired.
+(2 Timothy 3:16)

 We may safely go a step farther and say that the inspiration of the Bible extends to the very words employed.
 The Bible is verbally inspired, which is not equivalent to saying that it is mechanically inspired.
 The doctrine of verbal inspiration is fully warranted by Scripture.
-In many cases we are explicitly told that the Lord told Moses and Joshua exactly what to write, Lev.
-3 and 4; 6:1, 24; 7:22, 28; Josh.
-1:1; 4:1; 6:2, and so on.
-The prophets speak of Jehovah as putting His words into their mouths, Jer.
-1:9, and as directing them to speak His words to the people, Ezek.
-3:4, 10, 11.
-Paul designates his words as Spirit taught words, I Cor.
-2:13, and both he and Jesus base an argument on a single word, Matt.
-22:43-45; John 10:35; Gal.
-3:16.
+In many cases we are explicitly told that the Lord told Moses and Joshua exactly what to write as in chapters 3 and 4 of Leviticus. (cf Leviticus 6:1, 24; 7:22, 28; Joshua 1:1; 4:1; 6:2) and so on.
+The prophets speak of Jehovah as putting His words into their mouths (Jeremiah 1:9) and as directing them to speak His words to the people.
+(Ezekiel 3:4, 10, 11) Paul designates his words as Spirit taught words (1 Corinthians 2:13), and both he and Jesus base an argument on a single word.
+(Matthew 22:43-45; John 10:35; Galatians 3:16)